 Again, you must keep your fat bombs in the freezer or alternatively in the refrigerator.
 Keep in mind they will soften in the fridge.
 You may prefer that texture as they do become quite hard in the freezer.

 The video recipe at the end of this article uses actual chocolate rather than cocoa and is combined with heavy cream.
 This produces a much richer melt in your mouth taste and texture.
-It depends on what you prefer—try both and see what you like!
+It depends on what you like—try both and see what you prefer!